342 ETH (Benazepril 10 mg)

 Pill imprint 342 ETH has been identified as Benazepril hydrochloride 10 mg.

-Benazepril is used in the treatment of left ventricular dysfunction; high blood pressure; heart failure; diabetic kidney disease and belongs to the drug class angiotensin converting enzyme inhibitors.
+Benazepril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; left ventricular dysfunction and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Benazepril 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - 10 mg

 - Prescription only